xbraininc/viraal/README.md

 # VirAAL: Virtual Adversarial Active Learning

-This repository implements the basic blocks needed for VirAAL in a configurable manner to reproduce the results of the paper.
+This repository implements the basic blocks needed for VirAAL in a configurable manner to reproduce the results of the paper (https://arxiv.org/abs/2005.07287).

 ## Installation